LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 # 2 Installation

 ## 2.1 Installing a new server
-1. To install the FHIR server, first obtain the installation package `fhir-install-<version>.zip`.
+1. To install the FHIR server, first obtain the installation package `fhir-server-distribution.zip`.
 The Maven build creates the zip package under `fhir-install/target`.
 Alternatively, releases will be made available from the [Releases tab](https://github.com/ibm/fhir/releases).

 2. Decompress the `.zip` file into a clean directory (referred to as `/fhir-installer` here):